Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Application to dynamic functional connectivity

-for a fixed positive constant $c$.
-In the figure, we refer to $\left(\Exp_{\hat{\mu}}\left( -c \hat{\psi}_1 \right), -c \hat \theta_1 \right)$ as `First CCA Mode -' and to $\left(\Exp_{\hat{\mu}}\left( +c \hat{\psi}_1 \right), +c \hat \theta_1 \right)$ as `First CCA Mode +'.
-Intuitively, these represent the two extremities of the first mode of covariation between functional dynamic connectivity and lifestyle, demographic, and psychometric measures.
-The exponential map $\Exp_{\hat{\mu}}(\cdot)$ allows us to map the canonical function back to the manifold of SPD-valued functions.
-The identified mode of covariation appears to link subjects with increasing variance over time within the visual and default mode functional systems, and increasing co-variance over time between these functional systems, to `positive' lifestyle, demographic, and psychometric measures, such as better `ProcSpeed\textunderscore AgeAdj' score, which tests the `speed of processing' and better `PicVocab\textunderscore AgeAdj' score, which tests the ability to match an audio recording of a word to the most closely related picture.
+The estimated first pair of canonical directions appears to link subjects with increasing variance over time within the visual and default mode functional systems, and increasing covariance over time between these functional systems, to `positive' lifestyle, demographic, and psychometric measures, such as better `ProcSpeed\textunderscore AgeAdj' score, which tests the `speed of processing' and better `PicVocab\textunderscore AgeAdj' score, which tests the ability to match an audio recording of a word to the most closely related picture.
 On the other hand, a more `stationary' connectivity pattern is associated with more `negative' lifestyle traits, such as a positive test for THC (THC), whether the subject has ever used cannabis (SSAGA\textunderscore Mj\textunderscore Use), and the number of times the subject has used opiates (SSAGA\textunderscore Times\textunderscore Used\textunderscore Opiates).
+The cross-validated correlation of the identified mode of covariation is $0.075$, whereas its in-sample correlation is $0.259$.
+These values are relatively high compared to correlation analyses conducted in other studies using the same dataset \parencite{lin2020mapping}.

 The multivariate component of the identified mode of covariation resembles the one found between static functional connectivity and lifestyle, demographic, and psychometric variables in \textcite{smith2015positivenegative}.
 However, as illustrated in Figure~\ref{fig:codimension_details}, our analysis reveals the non-stationary nature of this mode, with the latter portion of the scan emerging as the most informative in terms of functional connectivity.
 It is during this phase that the differences between the extremities of the mode of covariation become more evident.